ibm-cloud-docs/containers/storage-file-vpc-apps.md

 ## Setting up KMS encryption for {{site.data.keyword.filestorage_vpc_short}}
 {: #storage-file-kms}

-Use a key management service (KMS) provider, such as {{site.data.keyword.keymanagementservicelong}}, to create a private root key that you use in your {{site.data.keyword.filestorage_vpc_short}} instance to encrypt data as it is written to storage.
+Use a key management service (KMS) provider, such as {{site.data.keyword.keymanagementservicelong}} or {{site.data.keyword.hscrypto}}, to create a private root key that you use in your {{site.data.keyword.filestorage_vpc_short}} instance to encrypt data as it is written to storage.
 After you create the private root key, create your own storage class or a Kubernetes secret with your root key and then use this storage class or secret to provision your {{site.data.keyword.filestorage_vpc_short}} instance.
 {: shortdesc}